Blog

 Private foundations can grant to non-501(c)(3) organizations — but only with expenditure responsibility under IRC §4945.
 The 5 required steps and common mistakes.

-Starting a nonprofit takes 2 to 12 months depending on your state, IRS form choice, and how prepared you are.
-Here's a realistic week-by-week breakdown of state incorporation, EIN, bylaws, and 501(c)(3) approval — plus what you can do to avoid the most common delays.
+Starting a nonprofit takes 2 to 12 months, depending on your state and IRS form.
+A realistic week-by-week timeline plus how to avoid common delays.

 A practical guide to private foundation grantmaking: verifying grantees, structuring agreements, due diligence, and meeting your 5% distribution requirement.